 Rachael is known as someone who is adept at using her considerable knowledge of the law to deliver novel, yet practical, solutions for clients.
 She is particularly experienced in acting for individuals for whom there are privacy concerns and is used to managing the issues that flow from people's private lives being in the public eye.
 Rachael has lectured widely- nationally and internationally- on pure family law issues as well as on dispute resolution (DR) generally.
 She enjoys writing, and talking, about Scots family Law, both for lay-people and other lawyers, and is widely published and regularly appears on the broadcast media.

 In 2022 Rachael was re-appointed by the Lord President to the Family Law Committee of the Scottish Civil Justice Council for a third term of office.
-She participated in the Hague Conference in Private International Law Parentage and Surrogacy Project Experts' Group for 3 years.
+She participated in the Hague Conference in Private International Law Parentage and Surrogacy Project Experts' Group for 3 years and is now participating in the follow-up Working Group.
 She is a FLAGS (Family Law Arbitration Group Scotland) Arbitrator and trainer, is the only Scottish Arbitrator on the IFLAS (International Family Law Arbitration Scheme) panel.

 Rachael is a past Chair of the Family Law Association; was Chair, a Director and Trustee of Family Mediation Lothian for eight years, until 2017 and was Treasurer of CALM (the organisation of accredited family solicitor mediators in Scotland) for nine years until 2016.
 She was the co-author in 2020 of the Scottish Chapter of the 'Blue Book'- the most widely read international comparative family law guide) published by Thomson Reuters.
 In 2016 Rachael was on the Scottish Law Commission Arbitration Advisory Group for the Review of Contract Law: Third Party Rights.